 - For written tests please call our office for an appointment.
 Please note: We only accept appointments for Suwannee, Hamilton and Madison County residents.
 Please call 386.362.2816 for an appointment.
 Study Your Handbook.
 Download Your Handbook.

 - For first time drivers you will need to make sure you have completed the TLSAE school, you can do so by clicking here

 - Driving Skill Test appointments must be scheduled at least one day in advance.
 Please note: Due to Covid-19, at this time, we are only administering Driving Skills Tests to residents of Suwannee, Hamilton and Madison County residents.
 Please call 386.362.2816 for an appointment.
 We do not administer CDL tests.

-- If you are interested in taking the Driving Skill Test, you must provide a vehicle for the Driving Test.
+- If you are interested in taking the Driving Skills Test, you must provide a vehicle for the Driving Test.
 The vehicle must have a valid tag registration, proof of Insurance and pass a vehicle inspection before the test is given.
 The examiner will observe your ability to control the vehicle and how well you obey traffic laws.

 - Due to safety concerns for our staff and for our citizens we will not administer driving skills test in extreme weather conditions.

-- For Road Test Appointments, please be on time and no more than 5 minutes late (if more than 5 minutes late you will need to reschedule your appointment).
+- For Driving Skills Test Appointments, please be on time and no more than 5 minutes late (if more than 5 minutes late you will need to reschedule your appointment).
 When arriving at the office, you are required to present your learners permit, current auto insurance card and current registration to the clerk prior to the test.